lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 The **1+** is like the "++" shortcut from some languages, an easy way to write ```(+ variable 1)```.

 The other two forms, **dolist** and **dotimes** are macros.
-Macros are one step ahead special forms, a syntax sugar for some common tasks. **Dolist** automatically shorten the list, binds the *8car** of each shortened version of the list to the first of its arguments.
+Macros are one step ahead of special forms, a syntax sugar for some common tasks. **Dolist** automatically shorten the list, binds the *8car** of each shortened version of the list to the first of its arguments.

 ```elisp
 (dolist (element list ...)